-Briton arrested in Egypt for spying charges says he is free
+Briton arrested in Egypt on spying charges says he is free

-CAIRO (AP) — A British-Libyan tourist says Egyptian authorities have released him two weeks after he was arrested over a video he filmed on his cellphone that showed a military helicopter in the background.
+CAIRO (AP) — A British-Libyan tourist says Egyptian authorities released him two weeks after he was arrested over a video he filmed on his cellphone that showed a military helicopter in the background.

-Muhammed Fathi AbulKasem announced his release in an audio message posted on YouTube on Dec.
-8.
+Muhammed Fathi AbulKasem announced his release in a one-minute audio message posted on YouTube on Dec.
+8, thanking his family and supporters.

-He says “I’m not ready to talk right now, but I feel I owe you, due to your support, to inform you I’m out.”
-He says he was held in “an Egyptian hellhole.”
+“I’m not ready to talk right now, but I feel I owe you, due to your support, to inform you I’m out.
+I was ready to give up mentally and physically, but that’s for another time.
+Unfortunately at the moment I can’t tell you what went on . but in due time, I will be back,” he said without elaborating.

-AbulKasem was arrested shortly after arriving in Alexandria on Nov.
-21 from neighboring Libya “on suspicion of collecting information against the military.”

 Most Read Nation & World Stories